Texas Beans

 Instructions

 In a large Dutch oven, fry the bacon until well browned and crisp.
 Remove to a paper towel lined plate.
 Save the bacon fat for another use or discard.
 Brown the ground beef and sausage in the same pot.
-When browned throughout, add the chopped onion and stir in.
+When browned throughout, add the chopped onion and optional bell pepper and stir in.
 Cook 5 minutes until the onion is tender, stirring occasionally.
 If there is significant excess fat in the pot, drain it and return the meat to the pot.

 While the meat is browning, combine the sauce ingredients in a medium sauce pan and bring to a low boil, while stirring.
 Cook 5 minutes until the sugar is fully dissolved.
 The recipe above produces a somewhat sweet version, so if you prefer less sweetness just reduce the sugar a little.